Homeowners refinance their home loan to get a lower mortgage rate and monthly payment.

 2. You are Struggling to Make Your Payments

-It’s important to refi before money gets too tight because you will not be able to refinance if you are behind on your mortgage or have any missed payments in the past 6 months.
+It’s essential to refi before money gets too tight because you will not be able to refinance if you are behind on your mortgage or have any missed payments in the past six months.

 Mortgage refinancing resets the loan term.
-If you originally got a 30 year mortgage and after 10 years you refinance into another 30 year mortgage.
+If you originally got a 30-year mortgage and after ten years, you refinance into another 30-year mortgage.
 The monthly payment will decrease because the loan amount is lower.

 3. You’re Eligible to Remove Mortgage Insurance